-Creating a caring school community is one of the five key elements of an Edmund Rice language.
+The school has designed an Anti-Bullying Charter which is clear and uses student-friendly language.
 It is displayed prominently in the school corridors and in every classroom.
 The principles of the Charter are taught to all students and are explained and discussed at